seanlarge/shipping/README.md

 component mounted.
 I looked into using different lifecycle methods like componentDidMount(which comes after render()) and the getDerivedStateFromProps method.
 For style and reusable components I choose material UI, they have a nice way of styling things and creating reusable components.
 There are some minor validations on the forms and on the shipping options step.
 I broke down the form into a reusable component for collection addresses.
 I no that there are a few other components that could be broken out but I did not do them for the sake of time on this exercise.
 There will be a TODO mentioning so..
+As for using {prev: 1, next: 2,end: 3} to move the wizard back and forth, I did not use this approach because I used the stepper from MaterialUI.
+Material UI moves back and forth based on activeState prop.
+I passed this prop down to the steps to let them know if they should render their content or not. all of the other props mentioned I used and allowed the steps to control movement by using the onAction prop. the last step uses the onAction prop and passes "complete" as a param.
+The wizard onAction then calls it's props onComplete to complete the label

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).